-One of the negative implications of technology that separates cocoa powder and butter is that cocoa powder can be mixed with cheaper ingredients to create more chocolate of lesser quality.
-Think of all the rubbish they put into cheap commercial chocolate bars today: palm oil, corn syrup etc. Hence regulating bodies around the world have had to put in place minimum standards for labelling chocolate as “chocolate” and these vary from place to place.
+A negative implication of the technology that separates cocoa powder and butter is that cocoa powder can be mixed with cheaper ingredients to create more chocolate of a lower quality.
+Think of all the rubbish they put into cheap commercial chocolate bars today: palm oil, corn syrup etc. Hence, regulating bodies around the world have had to put in place minimum standards for labelling chocolate as “chocolate”.
+Note: these standards vary from place to place.

 Dark chocolate generally ranges from 70-100% chocolate or “cocoa solids.”